visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

 determined, then the puncture points are connected based on it.
 For more information, refer to the following resources.

-A.R.
+:download:`A.R.
 Sanderson, G. Chen, X. Tricoche, E. Cohen.
 “Understanding Quasi-Periodic Fieldlines and Their Topology in Toroidal Magnetic Fields,” In Topological Methods in Data Analysis and Visualization II, Edited by R. Peikert and H.
 Carr and H. Hauser and R. Fuchs, Springer, pp. 125--140.
-2012.
+2012. <pdfs/Fusion_topo11.pdf>`

-A.R.
+:download:`A.R.
 Sanderson, G. Chen, X. Tricoche, D. Pugmire, S. Kruger, J. Breslau.
 “Analysis of Recurrent Patterns in Toroidal Magnetic Fields,” In Proceedings Visualization / Information Visualization 2010, IEEE Transactions on Visualization and Computer Graphics, Vol. 16, No. 4, pp. 1431-1440.
-2010.
+2010. <pdfs/Fusion_vis10.pdf>`

 Source
 ^^^^^^